kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 ```
 Configure Puppet Agent to be able to communicate with Puppet Master through the Puppet's configuration file puppet.conf located under the /etc/puppet directory on the Puppet Agent Linux operating system.

-Add a server entry to the end of the [main] configuration section of the puppet.conf file
+Add a server entry to the end of the [main] configuration section of the puppet.conf file.
+Important take note this must the public DNS server name if not the issue certification service won't work.

+### Agent

 ```
+[Main]
-server = ip-172-31-28-4.ap-southeast-1.compute.internal
+server = ec2-54-255-189-95.ap-southeast-1.compute.amazonaws.com

+[agent]
+runinterval=5m
 ```